Shimp cocktails have been a staple dish in Las Vegas for a long time, and historically, have been offered at rock-bottom prices.

 Located behind Horseshoe just off the Strip, Ellis Island is a short 10-15 minute walk from the Strip.

-While I typically choose to visit Ellis Island for cheap craft beer, lower table game limits, or to watch karaoke, they also have a relatively cheap $8.99 shrimp cocktail on the Villiage Pub and Cafe menu that I found to be worth the price.
+While I typically choose to visit Ellis for cheap craft beer, affordable table games, or to watch karaoke, they also have a $9.99 shrimp cocktail on the Villiage Pub and Cafe menu that’s worth the price.

 This shrimp cocktail mixed larger chopped celery with chopped shrimp, all topped with a cocktail sauce that was tasty, although lacked the spice I enjoyed at Circa.